Skip to content

 Comprehensive efforts in the search for August Beckwith

+UPDATE: August Beckwith was found safe on December 10, 2025.
 The disappearance of any individual is a deeply distressing event, particularly for their loved ones.
-As August Beckwith remains missing since his disappearance on November 17, the University of Utah Department of Public Safety is providing the following update for those who have been following this case and supporting search efforts.
-Immediate action and coordination […]
+As August Beckwith remains missing since his disappearance on November 17, the University of Utah Department of Public Safety is providing the following update for those who have been following […]

 Read More